 9. Power of Language

-Straight Line Persuasion delves here into the nitty gritty of language and words choices.
+Straight Line Persuasion delves here into the nitty-gritty of language and word choice.

 Here are some gems: